 What Is a Heat Pump Water Heater?

-There are two distinct types of heat pump water heaters:
+There are two types of heat pump water heaters:

-All-in-one units - both the compressor and the water tank are placed together and the whole system is usually installed outside.
+- Integrated units: both the compressor and the water tank are placed together.
+The whole system is usually installed outside.

 How Do Heat Pump Water Heaters Work?

 Heat pump water heaters use electricity to draw the surrounding air and circulate it through the pump, causing the temperature to increase, and is then dumped into the water tank ready to be used for domestic hot water heating.

 In essence, a heat pump water heater works just like a refrigerator, but in reverse.
 Instead of pulling the hot air from the inside and dumping it outside, a heat pump water heater draws in ambient air from the outside and warms it up inside.

 A heat pump water heater is more efficient than an electric water heater because it does not use electricity to generate heat — which an electric water heater does.
 Instead, it absorbs heat from the outside and then uses electricity to circulate that heat, ultimately transferring that heat into the water.

 This type of heat pump produces condensation in the process, and you will need to install a condensation drainage system (which could be a condensation pump too).